-Projected capital investment requirements
+A. Projected capital investment requirements

-- 3 year projections are in place for capital expenditure and its financing of funding.
-Financing will be from capital receipts, reserves and any grants or contributions awarded.
-Funding will be from internal or external borrowing, as decided. - As required by the Prudential Code, the Council will undertake options appraisal to evaluate the best capital expenditure financing route. - The Council's projected long-term borrowing requirement will be linked to the projected Capital Financing Requirement.
+3 to 5 year projections are maintained for capital expenditure and financing.
+Financing will be from capital receipts, reserves, revenue contributions, grants or contributions received, internal or external borrowing.

+- As required by the Prudential Code, the Council will undertake options appraisal to evaluate the best capital expenditure financing route. - The Council's projected long-term borrowing requirement will be linked to the projected Capital Financing Requirement.

-Debt profiling, policies and practices
+B. Debt profiling, policies and practices

-- Any longer term borrowing will be undertaken in accordance with the Prudential Code and will comply with the Council's Prudential Indicators and the Annual Treasury Management Strategy. - The Council will maintain through its treasury and capital systems reliable records of the terms and maturities of its borrowings, capital, project and partnership funding and, where appropriate, plan and successfully negotiate terms for its refinancings. - Where the lender to the Council is a commercial body the Council will aim for diversification in order to spread risk and avoid over-reliance on a small number of counterparties.
+- Any longer term borrowing will be undertaken in accordance with the Prudential Code and will comply with the Council's Prudential Indicators, the approved Treasury Management Strategy and Capital Strategy. - The Council will maintain through its treasury and capital systems reliable records of the terms and maturities of its borrowing, capital, project and partnership funding and, where appropriate, plan and successfully negotiate terms for its refinancing. - Where the lender to the Council is a commercial body the Council will aim for diversification in order to spread risk and avoid over-reliance on a small number of counterparties.

-Policy concerning limits on revenue consequences of capital financings
+C. Policy concerning limits on revenue consequences of capital financing

-- The revenue consequences of financing the capital programme are included in cash flow models, annual revenue estimates and medium term forecasts. - 6.
-Legal and Regulatory Risk Management: The risk that the Council itself, or a third party with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, and that the Council suffers losses accordingly.
+The revenue consequences of financing the capital programme are included in cash flow models, annual revenue budget estimates and medium term forecasts.

+7. Legal and Regulatory Risk Management:

+The risk that the Council, or a third party with which it is dealing in its treasury management activities, fails to act in accordance with its legal powers or regulatory requirements, and that the Council suffers losses accordingly.

 Principle: The Council will ensure that all of its treasury management activities comply with its statutory powers and regulatory requirements.
 It will demonstrate such compliance, if required to do so, to all parties with whom it deals in such activities.
-In framing its credit and counterparty policy under TMP1 (1) Credit and counterparty risk management, it will ensure that there is evidence of counterparties' powers.
+In framing its credit and counterparty policy under TMP1 (A) Credit and counterparty risk management, it will ensure that there is evidence of counterparties' powers.
 Authority and compliance in respect of the transactions they may effect with the Council, particularly with regard to duty of care and fees charged.